 L.A: And yes, precisely the first two official books were published: The Inner Look and Self- Liberation, both in the 80s.
-Until that moment we didn’t have official books, they were just notes.
+Until that moment we didn’t have official books, there were just notes.

 REHUNO: In general, it is not part of Western culture to meditate, to know oneself, and even less so 40 years ago.
 How was the acceptance of that book at that time?

-Silo had already discovered and exposed in The Inner Look the key: “nothing has meaning in life if everything ends with death”.
-And how do Westerners who wants to do something with themselves, how do we translate that which Silo had discovered?
-Then Silo puts together a psychology too, and that psychology creates elements that are key, core elements that are exposed in the prologue of the first edition, creates a series of exercises that have interesting antecedents.
-For example, what Gurdjieff had left were techniques that this Master supported in art, in music, in dance, very elaborate things.
+Silo had already discovered and presented in The Inner Look the key: “there is no meaning in life if everything ends with death”.
+And how do Westerners who want to do something with themselves, how do we translate what Silo discovered?
+Then Silo puts together a psychology too, and that psychology creates elements that are key, core elements that are presented in the prologue of the first edition, he creates a series of exercises that have interesting antecedents.
+For example, what Gurdjieff left were techniques that this Master supported in art, in music, in dance, very elaborate things.
 I have spoken with music specialists who say that the work Gurdjieff had developed was very elaborate, with the theme of metrics and scales.
 That is, there is a lot of knowledge but it has to be passed on to people in a simple way.

 REHUNO: Was that a concern in the book?

 L.A.: Exactly!
 Yes, to make it as simple as possible.
-And later, Silo makes it even easier in The Message.
+And later, Silo makes it even easier in Silo’s Message.

-REHUNO: How do you propose to work with the book Self-Liberation?
+REHUNO: How is it proposed to work with the book Self-Liberation?
 How often should people work with these practices?

 REHUNO: The basic model of psychological work that we have today is basically that of a patient and a professional, whether it be the therapist, psychologist or psychiatrist.
 Does Self-Liberation have that intention of proposing work that can be done alone?

 L.A.: What we permanently recommend is to work with others.
 If you want, there are many practices that can be done alone, but the work is much richer if it’s in a group.
 Everything in Siloism points towards the relationship with one another, or with others.
 The Principles, for example, speak of valid action, of actions that end in others, that one would repeat, that make one grow internally.
-Always in a relationship of parity, our works do not contemplate the therapist and the patient, always horizontal.
+Always in a relationship of parity, our works do not contemplate the hierarchy of therapist and the patient, we always work horizontally.

 REHUNO: One part of the research you were doing was during the dictatorship in Argentina.
 How was that?